dwringer/a3system/README.md

 - fnc_alist_get/fnc_alist_set - Use array of value pairs as a dictionary.
 - fnc_choose - Choose [n=1] values at random from an array.
 - fnc_range - Generate a range of integers, with optional step size.
+- fnc_shuffle - Return a shuffled copy of an array.
 - fnc_sorted - Sort array with a given comparator function of at least two variables.
 If > 2, an array of extra variables to insert to each comparison call must be provided.
 - fnc_subseq - Return a subsequence of an array (supports negative indices).
+- fnc_zip - Matrix transpose, or, transform n-lists-of-m to m-lists-of-n.
+- fnc_homogenize - Take a list of coordinates and convert to homogeneous representation.
+- fnc_dehomogenize - Take a list of homogeneous coordinates and divide each by its last element, then remove the last element.
 File setup:
 ```html
         init.sqf